Alchemist logo

 Plough your own furrow

-Styling was clearly one of Alchemist’s calling cards with well engineered solid metal faceplates in brushed silver with solid brass switchgear, distinctive cooling fins and grab handles as part of its design cues.
+Styling was clearly one of Alchemist’s calling cards, sporting well engineered solid metal faceplates in brushed silver with solid brass switchgear, distinctive cooling fins and grab handles as part of its design cues.
 It’s easy to draw visual comparisons with Primare’s 200 Series of the time, as both brands bucked the trend with products that made so much more of their visual appeal than the typical black boxes of the times, highlighting why their products still draw attention today.

-While Andy Light took care of the external aesthetics and Chris found the digital products, Alchemist’s analogue internals are often associated with the designs of the much loved and missed audio engineer Tim de Paravicini who ‘guested’ on many of the brand’ss limited edition models, alongside establishing his EAR Yoshino company.
-But credit for the circuit designs and sound quality of the original Alchemist ranges actually goes to Glen Gayle, one of the company’s founders whose designs served as the foundations for the evolutions Tim applied to the Forseti range in MKII guise.
-Having also served time at Musical Fidelity, the hallmarks of Tim’s tweaks including choke regulated PSUs in the Forseti Signature power amp (that live on today in Musical Fidelity’s M6s PRX power amplifier).
-His ultimate statement for Alchemist was ‘The Mono’ power amp, which appeared towards the end of the company’s life.
-Built in single numbers, their designs bare many similarities to Tim’s ultimate statement M100A monoblocks, which still change hands for five figure sums today (if you can find them).
+While Andy Light took care of the external aesthetics and Chris Found the digital products, Alchemist’s analogue internals are often associated with the designs of the much loved and missed audio engineer Tim de Paravicini, who ‘guested’ on many of the brand’s limited edition models, alongside establishing his EAR Yoshino company.
+But credit for the circuit designs and sound quality of the original Alchemist ranges actually goes to Glen Gayle, one of the company’s founders, whose designs served as the foundations for the evolutions Tim applied to the Forseti range in MKII guise.

 Modern appeal

-In an industry where many brands all too easily fade from our hifi memories, Alchemist should still be remembered for not being afraid to plough its own audio furrow and twenty plus years on, its products look and sound just as striking as they did back when Britpop and baggy jeans were the norm.
-But unlike those fashion trends of the times, Alchemist can still be considered just as cool and authentic today.
+In an industry where many brands all too easily fade from our hifi memories, Alchemist should be remembered for not being afraid to plough its own audio furrow, and twenty plus years on, its products look and sound just as striking as they did back when Britpop and baggy jeans were the norm.
+But unlike those fashion trends of the times, Alchemist is just as cool and authentic today.

 Read our Classic HiFi review of our Editor’s Alchemist Forseti upgrades.